materik/restberry-logger/README.md

 Restberry-Logger
 ================

-Logger class for HTTP requests and responses.
+Logger for HTTP requests and responses.
 Color coded for UNIX console.

 ## Install